Esquire Network

 Esquire Network was an American pay television network that was a 50/50 joint venture between NBCUniversal and the Hearst Corporation.
-The network carried programs aimed at a metrosexual audience centering on travel, cooking, sports and fashion, along with reruns of popular sitcoms and dramas.
+Launched on October 1, 1998 as Style Network, a spin-off of E!, the channel initially consisted of fashion, design, and urban lifestyle-themed programming.
+In 2008, Style shifted its programming towards personality-centric reality shows.
+The network was relaunched as Esquire Network on September 23, 2013; the rebrand was supposed to take place on G4, but was instead moved to Style due to G4's low ratings.
+As Esquire Network, the channel focused on travel, cooking, sports and fashion, and also aired reruns of sitcoms and dramas.

+Due to low ratings and subsequent carriage decline by cable providers, Esquire Network closed as a cable channel on June 28, 2017, and was stated to become an online-only brand; although no further comments have been made about the proposed online-only model since.

 History

 Style Network

-The channel was originally launched as the Style Network (although on-air promotions typically referred to it as simply "Style") on October 1, 1998, serving as a spin-off of E!.
+The channel was originally launched as Style Network (although on-air promotions typically referred to it as simply "Style") on October 1, 1998, serving as a spin-off of E!.
 It was intended to leverage E!'s coverage of fashion and to provide an expanded venue for shows such as Fashion Emergency.
 The network focused on fashion, design, interior decoration and urban lifestyle-related programming.
 Style provided coverage of events like New York Fashion Week and showcased various designers.
 Early programming included: The Look for Less, Shabby Chic with Rachel Ashwell, Glow: The Beauty Show, Vogue Takes..., Stylemaker, Model, Runway, Dining with Style, and Homes with Style.
-Around 2003, the channel began airing a variety of "makeover" shows.
-The home makeover show Clean House lasted for ten seasons on the network; How Do I Look? lasted eight seasons.
+Around 2003, the channel began airing a variety of "makeover" shows, including the home makeover show Clean House, which lasted for ten seasons on the network, and a face makeover show How Do I Look?, which lasted for eight seasons.

-Starting around 2008, Style shifted its focus to personality-based reality programing such as Jerseylicious, Tia & Tamera, and Big Rich Texas, along with a female-focused spin-off of The Soup known as The Dish.
-On June 25, 2012, the Style Network was rebranded with a revised logo and a new slogan: "Work it.
+Starting in 2008, Style shifted its focus to personality-based reality programing such as Jerseylicious, Tia & Tamera, and Big Rich Texas, along with a female-focused spin-off of The Soup known as The Dish.
+On June 25, 2012, Style Network was rebranded with a revised logo and a new slogan: "Work it.
 Love it.
 Style it."
 In 2013, the channel launched two real estate related shows: Hot Listings: Miami and Built, which featured male models remodeling houses.